-These fudgy chocolate bars, filled with marshmallows, nuts, and anything else your heart desires, sit on a buttery chocolate shortbread base.
+These fudgy Rocky Road Chocolate Shortbread Bars, are filled with marshmallows, nuts, and anything else your heart desires, all on a buttery chocolate shortbread base.
+This simple recipe is easy to put together, and made for sharing!

 I have an unpopular opinion: regular shortbread can be boring.
 You almost have to add things to it, for it to have any real personality.
 Chocolate Shortbread though – already I’m intrigued.
-Building an entire city of chocolate coated nuts and marshmallows on top of that?
+Building an entire city of chocolate, nuts, and marshmallows on top of it?
 Okay, I’m in.
 All in.

 These Rocky Road Chocolate Shortbread Bars can be made with any type of nut you’d like, but for goodness sake, toast them!!
 When toasting nuts, you’re not only making them crunchier (oooh, texture!), you’re releasing their natural oils, thereby making them taste even nuttier.
 And if you’re cooking or baking with nuts, why wouldn’t you want them to be nuttier?
 No one ever said, “nice, but those nuts taste too much like nuts!”
 After all, sometimes you feel like a nut, the rest of the time you’re wrong.